The best laptops for Cricut makers: get the most out of Cricut Design Space

 Reasons to avoid

-Design and build: We found that the Surface Pro 9 works well in both it guises.
+Design and build: I found that the Surface Pro 9 works well in both its guises.
 As a tablet, it's about the size of an iPad Pro in depth (not the new 2024 models) and the perfect size to fit into the tablet slot on top of the Cricut Maker 3 and Cricut Explore 3.
 The touchscreen means that you can use the Surface Slim Pen 2 (not included) to draw by hand in vector design software like or to navigate the interface.
 That said, we highly recommend getting the Type Cover, since Windows isn't great for navigating entirely by touch all of the time.
 Note that there are only two USB-C ports, no audio jack and no card reader, so you'll need to use a dock or Bluetooth if you require more connectivity.

 Performance: The Intel i5 and i7 models have enough power to run design software such as Adobe Illustrator or CorelDRAW.
-Photoshop also runs well and despite the lack of dedicated graphics, and we were even able to do video editing relatively smoothly in our tests.
+Photoshop also runs well and despite the lack of dedicated graphics, and I was even able to do video editing relatively smoothly in our tests.
 The less powered ARM SQ3 version of the device is more problematic.
 It runs Design Space just fine, but struggles with more demanding software.
 The advantage of the SQ3 is extra battery life and 5G connectivity, but if you're working from home on Cricut projects, I'd suggest the Intel i5 model, or the i7 if you also want to use heavier software.

 Read more: Surface Pro 9 review